The Yukon Quest will be two shorter distance events instead of a 1,000 mile race - Yukon News

-On June 10, the Joint Board of Directors of the Yukon Quest decided the 39th running of the international dog sled race would be two races — one in Canada and one in Alaska.
+The 39th running of the Yukon Quest international dog sled race will be two races instead of one next year — one in Canada and one in Alaska.

 The first race will be on Feb.
 5, 2022, starting in Fairbanks.
 The Yukon race starting on Feb.
 19 will follow the traditional YQ 300 route and will start in Whitehorse.

-Guessing when the U.S./Canada border would reopen wasn’t the top-of-mind issue when deciding to hold two races.
-Instead, the decision was made based on musher feedback, said Bonnie Michaudville, executive director on the Canadian side.
+Guessing when the US/Canada border would reopen wasn’t the top-of-mind issue when deciding to hold two races.
+Instead, the decision was made based on musher feedback, says Bonnie Michaudville, executive director on the Canadian side.

-“The numbers have been falling off a little bit,” said Michaudville.
-“Our musher rep created a really good survey that went out to mushers, past, present Alaska and Canada.
+“The numbers have been falling off a little bit,” Michaudville says.
+“Our musher rep created a really good survey that went out to mushers, past, present, Alaska and Canada.

 “We had 108 responses which is really good.
 It’s a race for the mushers so you need their input.”